 - Prepared by the cold press or a traditional kneading process without the use of added chemicals or preservatives

 *Using Fair Trade Certified™ Organic Shea Nut Butter supports quality products that improve lives and protect the environment.

-Virgin Shea Butter has a high amount of Vitamin A and Vitamin E, as well as phytosterols, triterpenes, fatty esters, and phenolic acids.
+Raw shea butter is rich in Vitamin A and Vitamin E, as well as phytosterols, triterpenes, fatty esters, and phenolic acids.
 Vitamins A and E are important in helping to repair skin damage; phytosterols, and triterpenes aid in skin allergies; phenolic acids are good for cellular protection.

 - Evens skin tone

-- Absorbs quickly without leaving greasy residue like mineral oil based products
+- Absorbs quickly without leaving greasy residue like mineral oil-based products

 - Penetrates deep into the epidermal layer of your skin to help restore elasticity to maturing skin and prevent the cellular breakdown that leads to dry, cracking skin, and stretch marks